Scotland International: A Letter from Istanbul

 The Battle for Britain and Daring to Believe We Can Do Better

+The Battle for Britain and Daring to Believe We Can Do Better Gerry Hassan The Scotsman, January 11th 2014 In the last couple of weeks, two visions of Britain have been articulated.
+Both are clear, concise, utterly sure of themselves and the justice of their case, and both are equally partial.
 One is Tory MEP Daniel Hannan’s notion of a free floating, buccaneering, outward looking UK, which would slip its moorings with the European Union and reposition itself in new waters – mixing the English speaking world of the Anglosphere with re-establishing old connections with the Commonwealth and new ones

 Why the Politics of Hope not Optimism are the Future

+Why the Politics of Hope not Optimism are the Future Gerry Hassan The Scotsman, January 4th 2014 One of the great myths of modern life is the power of optimism.
+Optimism, so the argument goes, can get you far.
+It can make you a winner, change individual life circumstances, make people rich or help them battle out of poverty.
 In the world of politics and campaigning, optimism is seen by many as the key particularly in American Presidential elections – such as Ronald Reagan in 1984 (‘It’s morning again in America’), and Barack Obama in 2008 (‘Yes We Can’)

 Does Scotland Really Want to be the Land of Equality it tells itself it is?

+Does Scotland Really Want to be the Land of Equality it tells itself it is?
+Gerry Hassan The Scotsman, December 28th 2013 There is a deeply rooted belief in Scotland that we as a society and community, prioritise and value the idea of equality.
 This is something found in modern politics, and also in history, tradition and myth.
 From Burns and ‘We’re a’ Jock Tamson’s Bairns’ to the Declaration of Arbroath as an expression of popular sovereignty, each year these are told and reaffirmed at Christmas and New Year.
 This is who we are - inclusive, less individualistic and more